 Learn about disability access and ADA compliance in North Carolina courts and resources for special needs/disability services.

 Learn how the Judicial Branch accommodates people with spoken foreign language needs, how to request an interpreter, and more.

 Find court costs, fees, and waiver lists by year.

 Learn how to obtain a criminal background check for yourself or others.

 If you know the Judicial Branch employee you'd like to reach, please use our Judicial Directory to find their contact information.

 Find statewide forms created and maintained by the North Carolina Administrative Office of the Courts.

 Learn more about North Carolina’s unified court system, cases, officials, routes of appeal, and more.

 Find out how to obtain court records.

-Submit a request depending on the type of record.
+Find options to make a Judicial Branch record request depending on the type of record.
 Options may include online, by mail, or in person.